 Of course, you can no longer use your fingers for creating designs, but everyone knows that a stylus offers greater control.

-Just like any creative application, Procreate allows you to sort, organise, and preserve your drawings in layers.
+Just like any creative application, Procreate allows you to sort, organize, and preserve your drawings in layers.
 You can use these layers to mask design elements, display them in the foreground and background, duplicate them, regulate opacity, and even blend your creations.

 Left-handed people have always had to bear the brunt of designs that are suited for right-handed users.
 With Procreate, it will no longer be an issue.